ArberSephirotheca/llvm-project/docs/SimtStructuredDialect.md

 - `merge_target` (optional) – explicit reconvergence block.
 - `continue_target` (optional) – loop continue block.
 - `reconvergence` (optional) – overrides block-level policy.
-The block owns a region whose terminator must be one of the structured terminators below.
+The block owns a region whose entry block always begins with a **mask block argument** followed by any carried SSA values.
+The mask argument is the canonical representation of the active lanes executing the block; lowering and the interpreter treat it as authoritative and no longer materialise implicit `simt_step.active_mask` ops.
+The region’s terminator must be one of the structured terminators below.

 ### Structured terminators
 - `simt_struct.branch ^dest (%mask : i64)` – unconditional transfer with mask.